 Moroccan Hash is a hash clone.
-It is worldwide legal, and it will be legal forever.
-It does NOT contain any THC, synthetic cannabinoids or other research chemicals (like JWH-018, JWH-073, JWH-250, AM-2209, etc.).
-This is probably the best legal hash on the market.
-We only use natural, food quality materials.
-It looks like hash, it feels like hash, it smells like hemp and it has a very good taste.
-Moroccan Caramello Hash hashish only differs in color from our other products.
-If you are not familiar with our products, buy a sample pack Moroccan hash first.
+It is legal worldwide, and it will be legal forever.
+It does NOT contain THC, synthetic cannabinoids, or other research chemicals (like JWH-018, JWH-073, JWH-250, AM-2209, etc.).
+This is the best legal Hash on the market.
+We only use natural, food-quality materials.
+It has a pleasant taste, feels and smells like Hash, and looks like Hash.
+Hashish made from Moroccan Caramello Hash is identical to our other products but for color.
+Purchase a Moroccan Hash sample pack first if you are still getting to know our products.

-The regulations on cannabis cultivation in Morocco are strict, however, production privileges were given to a number of Rif tribes until the 1950s, when King Mohammed V prohibited the plant across the nation.
+The regulations on cannabis cultivation in Morocco are strict.
+However, production privileges were given to several Rif tribes until the 1950s, when King Mohammed V prohibited the plant across the nation.

 Moroccan Hash Goes Global

-Commercial production of hashish came about during the ’60s and 70’s when Morocco became a hotbed for Western tourists who sought to enjoy the product.
-As the demand caught on, so did the production techniques, which allowed for the demand to be met across the Mediterranean and Europe.
+Commercial production of hashish came about during the ’60s, and 70’s when Morocco became a hotbed for Western tourists who sought to enjoy the product.
+As the demand caught on, so did the production techniques, which allowed the demand to be met across the Mediterranean and Europe.

-Big profits go to European buyers and smugglers who can sell the product for around €5-10 per gram or more in Europe.
-Today, smuggling can be a bit less risky process.
-Because of the decriminalization of cannabis in neighboring countries such as Spain and Portugal.
+Big profits go to European buyers and smugglers selling the product for around €5-10 per gram or more in Europe.
+Today, smuggling can be a bit less risky because of the decriminalization of cannabis in neighboring countries such as Spain and Portugal.

 Decriminalization In Morocco?

 On the other hand, cannabis could be a driver for the economy.
-Offering up new jobs to the public and allowing for a regulation.
-Which removes much of the corruption involved.
-Moreover, it would mean people could get access to a much-needed medicine and resource.
+They are offering up new jobs to the public and allowing for regulation.
+Moreover, it would mean people could access much-needed medicine and resources.